In the evergreen world of affiliate marketing, sites built from aged domains are undeniably thriving.

 There are no rules as to how old it should be but the older the domain, the better and make sure its history is not spammy.

-Now, if you want to check the previous contents of an expired domain, place the link of expired domain here: https://web.archive.org/.
+Now, if you want to check the previous contents of an aged domain, place the link of aged domain here: https://web.archive.org/.

 You can also do it when you assess the backlinks.